dhaval-28/surfs_up/README.md

 * 3. Sqlite files has data for June 2017 but does not have data for Dec 2017.
 This is resulting in weather data available for 1 extra year for June.

 ## Summary :
+By doing the comparison of June and December, we can summarize that the temperature patterns remain almost same throughout the year.

+There are two additional queries which can ger a better understanding of the weather pattern of Oahu.

+* 1.	highest temperature recorded, and average temperature of most active station for June and December.
+* 2. It would also help if the query is performed to gather the precipitation data for June and December.
+Although temperatures may remain about the same throughout the year, precipitation may not and would also have a significant impact of the business's sustainability.